Nara period: International relations

-The Nara court aggressively imported knowledge about the Chinese civilization of its day (the Tang Dynasty) by sending diplomatic envoys known as kentōshi to the Tang court every twenty years.
+The Nara court aggressively imported knowledge about the Chinese civilization of its day (the Tang dynasty) by sending diplomatic envoys known as kentōshi to the Tang court every twenty years.
 Many Japanese students, both lay and Buddhist priests, studied in Chang'an and Luoyang.
 One student named Abe no Nakamaro passed the Chinese civil examination to be appointed to governmental posts in China.
 He served as governor-general in Annam (Chinese Vietnam) from 761 through 767.
 Many students who returned from China, such as Kibi no Makibi, were promoted to high government posts.

 Tang China never sent official envoys to Japan, for Japanese kings, or "emperors" as they styled themselves, did not seek investiture from the Chinese emperor.
 A local Chinese government in the Lower Yangzi Valley sent a mission to Japan to return Japanese envoys who entered China through Balhae.
 The Chinese local mission could not return home due to the An Lushan Rebellion and remained in Japan.

-The Hayato people (隼人) in southern Kyushu frequently resisted rule by the Yamato dynasty during the Nara period.
+The Hayato people (隼人) in southern Kyushu frequently resisted rule by the imperial dynasty during the Nara period.
 They are believed to be of Austronesian origin and had a unique culture that was different from the Japanese people.
 They were eventually subjugated by the Ritsuryō.

 Relations with the Korean kingdom of Silla were initially peaceful, with regular diplomatic exchanges.
 The rise of Balhae north of Silla destabilized Japan-Silla relations.
 Balhae sent its first mission in 728 to Nara, which welcomed them as the successor state to Goguryeo, with which Japan had been allied until Silla unified the Three Kingdoms of Korea.